 There is also a unicorn section, complete with tiny unicorns and fairies, and a little farm stocked with sheep, cows and ducks.
 “I just keep finding animals and adding to it,” said Deb.
 “She enjoys that immensely.”

-Rivers of polished stones wind through sections, and wrought-iron fencing sections them each off individually.
+Rivers of polished stones wind through sections, and wrought-iron fencing, similar to a Gabion fence, sections them each off individually.
 They also added lights to make the garden magical even after dusk.